By Amy Grant

 Almond tree care varies according to the season.
 In the winter or dormant season, the growing almond trees should be pruned (December/January) to promote growth, allow light, and remove any dead or diseased limbs or suckers.
 Clean the area of debris around the tree to eliminate overwintering navel orange worms and spray with dormant oil to kill peach twig borer, San Jose scale and mite eggs.

 During the spring bloom season, care of almond trees should include fertilization of mature trees with urea or manure, watered in or small doses of nitrogen for young trees.
-Drip irrigation should be initiated daily with the trees needing 2-3 inches of water.
-If the tree is planted in shallow or sandy soil, it will need more water.
+Drip irrigation should be initiated daily for those newly planted, with the trees needing at least 2-3 inches of water.
+Established trees can get by on 2-3 inches of weekly watering in the absence of rain and may require additional watering during times of drought.
+Also, if the tree is planted in shallow or sandy soil, it will need more water.

 During the summer, continue to irrigate and fertilize at the same rate as the spring application up until harvest.